therealmarzouq/therealmarzouq/README.md

-### Hello there 👋
+### Hi there 👋

-My name is Marzouq.
-I am a seasoned Front-end engineer with 5 years of passion in creating experience-driven products.
-I am proficient in Angular, Next.Js, React, JavaScript and TypeScript development.
+I'm Marzouq, a seasoned Front-end Engineer with 5 years of experience and a deep passion for crafting experience-driven products.
+My expertise spans Angular, Next.js, React, JavaScript, TypeScript, Node.js, and Go.

-I'm mostly available for collaborations, Find me on [twitter](https://twitter.com/therealmarzouq), [linkedin](https://www.linkedin.com/in/therealmarzouq/).
+I'm always open to exciting collaborations!
+You can connect with me on [Twitter](https://twitter.com/therealmarzouq) or [LinkedIn](https://www.linkedin.com/in/therealmarzouq/).

-If you have any questions/problems with @angular or need any other frontend advice?
-Feel free to reach out to me.
-I'll try my best to help you.
-Thanks for visiting my Github :)
+Thanks for visiting my GitHub! 😊